Written by a college student for college students

 Have a College Moving Plan

 This is where moving to college can get a bit tricky.
 Moving plans will depend on how far the student is coming from to get to school.
-It can also get expensive, especially for out-of-state students that choose to fly with all their belongings.
+It can also get expensive, especially for students moving out of state for college that choose to fly with all their belongings.
 There are multiple different ways students from all over can get their things from home to campus.

 Programs, such as Collegeboxes, make the process five times easier.
 With options from Ship-to-School, Direct Shipping, and Storage, all students have to worry about is how to get themselves to school.
 For students who want to travel with their stuff, moving companies like U-Haul rent trucks, trailers, and more to help students move to school.